akhil-naidu/portal/README.md

 ## Manually migrating and Applying metadata changes

-In order to use the `hasura-cli` you should be in the `hasura` folder.
+As mentioned multiple times, to use the `hasura-cli` you should be in the `hasura` folder.

 ```
 cd hasura